loftytopping/PyBox/README.md

 > python Gas_simulation.py

-You will see a plot of the concentration of two compounds changing over time.
-To understand what this simulation has actually done, let us now understand the repository structure.
+You will see a plot displaying the concentration of two compounds over time.
+To understand what this simulation has actually done, let us now discuss the repository structure.

 ### Directory layout